irias/ding/INSTALL.md

 	ding upgrade config.json commit

+# Dependencies

+Make sure you have git installed if you plan to build git repositories.
+Likewise, have mercurial (hg) installed for cloning such repositories.

 # Notifications

 You probably want to enable email notifications for failed builds.
 Configure a mail server, and set "mail", "enabled" to true.

+We don't support other mechanisms to send notifications (like outgoing webhooks, or IRC/telegram/slack/etc).
+Instead we have a real-time streaming updates API that can be used for those purposes.

 # Isolate builds